Persija Putri

 Persija Putri (English: Persija Women's) is an Indonesian professional women's football club based in Jakarta.
 Founded in 2019, the club is affiliated with Persija Jakarta.
-It currently plays in the Liga 1 Putri, the top women's league in Indonesia.
+It currently plays in the Indonesia Women’s League, the top women's league in Indonesia.

 History

 In July 2019, Persija Jakarta announced their commitment to take part in the inaugural season of Liga 1 Putri, a women's football competition in Indonesia and formed a women's football team.